netunicorn/netunicorn/docs/general_design.md

 Therefore, the system consists of 3 different parts:
 - User-side Frontend
-- System Engine
+- Core services
 - Executor

 ### User-side Frontend
 Frontend is a separate module that’s located on a user side.
 It's a single point of interaction with the system for user.
 Frontend:
 - contains building blocks for tasks/DAGs
-- connects to System Engine to provide users information about available infrastructure
+- connects to Core Services to provide users information about available infrastructure
 - allows user to interact with system (prepare, start, and cancel experiments, receive status, etc.)
-- allows user to attach additional infrastructures to the system See [Frontend README](frontend/README.md) for further information.
+- allows user to attach additional infrastructures to the system See [Frontend documentation](frontend/) for further information.

-### System Engine
+### Core Services
-The engine is deployed on *system installation location (director).* Usually it would be servers of infrastructure owner (e.g., university, research lab, company) that's relatively close to infrastructure used for experiments (to reduce latency, ensure proper bandwidth, etc.).
+The core engine is deployed on *system installation location (core).* Usually it would be servers of infrastructure owner (e.g., university, research lab, company) that's relatively close to infrastructure used for experiments (to reduce latency, ensure proper bandwidth, etc.).

 The local infrastructure would be controlled by *deployment system*, controlled by administrators.
 It would be accessible by system engine via a connector.

-System Engine is always available by Executors via network.
+One of core services (gateway) is always available to Executors via network.

-Engine:
+Core services:
-- interacts with *deployment system* to obtain information about local infrastructure and issue commands (to deploy experiments)
+- interact with *deployment system* to obtain information about local infrastructure and issue commands to deploy experiments
-- prepares environment for user's experiments
+- prepare environment for user's experiments
-- maintains currently running experiments
+- maintain currently running experiments
-- provides event system for the experiments
+- provide event exchange support for the experiments
 - controls preprocessors for experiments

-See [README](director/README.md) for additional information.
+See [Director documentation](director/) for additional information.

 ### Target infrastructure
 Target infrastructure node would contain environment and executor.
 Executor works on a node inside the *environment* (usually generated by the engine).
 It receives a DAG and executes it, reports results, sends and receives events.
 Executor's lifetime is bounded by the Environment.

-See [README](target/README.md) for additional information.
+See [Target documentation](target/) for additional information.